caktus/guidebook/docs/project-template-testing.md

 You should be able to bring up a blank page at [http://localhost:8000/](http://localhost:8000) successfully.

-If you\'ve made changes affecting deployment, you should also test this by following the vagrant setup instructions in this test project.
+If you've made changes affecting deployment, you should also test this by following the vagrant setup instructions in this test project.

 When you are done testing, you should clean up the project.